 - Luxury Hotels: For luxury with the added convenience of being close to the main tourist area in Uptown Sedona, L'Auberge de Sedona Resort and Spa is an excellent choice.
 Hillside suites with balconies and fireplaces look out to the mountains and Oak Creek.
 You can walk to restaurants and shops, or simply relax and enjoy the comfort of this beautiful retreat.

-- Mid-Range Hotels: The Best Western Plus Inn in West Sedona is well positioned for easy access to the town center, as well as the trails around Soldier Pass.
+- Mid-Range Hotels: The Sky Rock Inn of Sedona in West Sedona is well positioned for easy access to the town center, as well as the trails around Soldier Pass.
 Rooms are comfortable, and common areas are cozy.
 The property offers a pool and provides complimentary breakfasts.

 - Budget Hotels: Budget hotels, the type that offer really good rates, are almost impossible to find in the Sedona area.
 You can find some better options in the nearby Village of Oak Creek.
-The Desert Quail Inn in Oak Creek is one of the best mid-range hotels, featuring views, large rooms with fireplaces, and a pool.
+The Desert Quail Inn Sedona Bell Rock in Oak Creek is one of the best mid-range hotels, featuring views, large rooms with fireplaces, and a pool.

 More Related Articles on PlanetWare.com

-- More Destinations for Outdoor Addicts: If you are a serious mountain biker, you've likely heard of Moab, Utah.
+More Destinations for Outdoor Addicts: If you are a serious mountain biker, you've likely heard of Moab, Utah.
 If not, it's time to put this place on your radar.
 And there is much more here than just biking.
 See our article on things to do in Moab to find out about mountain biking, hiking, and more adrenaline-based activities.
 If you are headed east, you might also want to consider some adventures in Colorado.
 Mountain biking, hiking, and climbing are all part of the scene in Durango.